maryash/maryash.github.io/235/projects/project'0/project'0.md

 1. Your code compiles via the provided `Makefile`.
 2. It runs correctly on the Linux machines in the labs at Hunter College (if applicable).

 **“But it ran on my machine!”** is not a valid argument for broken submissions.
+[Here](../files/Common%20Compilation%20Errors.pdf) is an almost exhaustive list of compilation errors.

 Once you have verified all the above, submit to Gradescope.